contao/docs/docs/manual/installation/install-extensions.en.md

 ssh benutzername@example.com
 ```

-On the console, change to the directory of your Contao installation.
+To do this, change to the directory of your Contao installation on the console.

 ```bash
 cd www/example/